A lot of people ask me how to make meditation a habit. And I have a pretty good answer to that question. With my method you’ll meditate every day.

 - You can track your meditation time.

-When you track your meditation in this way, you take your practice up a notch.
-You are able to make sure that you divide your meditation time up between different techniques, which is vital if you want to get the most out of meditation.
+When you track your practice in this way, you take things up a notch.
+You are able to make sure that you divide your meditation time up between different techniques, which is vital if you want to get the most out of your practice.

 Tracking meditation Time with aTimeLogger